divyesh1354/php-tech-test/README.md

-# CRUD Operation Using CodeIgniter 4 + SmartAdmin Theme  + Javascript/Jquery
+# CRUD Operation Using CodeIgniter 4 + SmartAdmin Theme  + Javascript/Jquery + MySql

 ## What is CodeIgniter?